PhDFlo/foliotrack/README.md

   <img src="images/logo.jpg" alt="foliotrack Logo" width="80%">
 </p>

 foliotrack is a Python package to manage, optimize, rebalance, and backtest portfolios of securities, including Exchange-Traded Funds (ETFs).
-Given a set of securities and their target allocation weights, the package computes the optimal investment adjustments required to align the portfolio with the desired strategy, and can simulate historical performance with backtest.
+Given a set of securities and their target allocation weights, the package computes the optimal investment adjustments required to align the portfolio with the desired strategy, and can simulate historical performance with backtesting.

 ## Key Features